-Learning at the University of Wisconsin

-Colleges is personal.
-If you want

-a university education, you won't

-find a better place to start than
+At the University of Wisconsin Colleges, learning is personal.
+Students who want a university education will not find a better place to start than a UW Colleges campus.

-your local UWC campus.

 ADMISSION POLICY Anyone who desires a university education will be considered for admission to the University of Wisconsin Colleges.
 Prospective students should apply early.
 Certain applicants who meet the minimum admission requirements (e.g., those who rank in the bottom quarter of their high school graduating class, or hold a certificate of GED) may have their admission deferred to a future term.
-If you are admitted and your high school record, placement test scores, or other previous academic performance indicates that you may have difficulty with university work, you will be required to participate in special programs aimed at remedying these difficulties.
-This policy is outlined under "High risk and waiting list admissions categories" (page 13).
-Students With Disabilities Qualified students with disabilities (those who have been admitted and can provide documentation of their disability) have the right to request accommodations from the University, as stipulated within Section 504 of the Rehabilitation Act of 1976 and the Americans with Disabilities Act.
+Students admitted with high school records, placement test scores, or an academic performance history indicating potential difficulty with university work, will be required to participate in special programs aimed at remedying these difficulties.
+This policy is outlined on page 13 under "high risk and waiting list admissions categories".
+Students With Disabilities Qualified students with disabilities (those who have been admitted and can provide documentation of their disability) have the right to request accommodations from the university, as stipulated within Section 504 of the Rehabilitation Act of 1976 and the Americans with Disabilities Act.
 Students needing accommodations should provide early notice to staff in the campus Student Services Office because of the time required for arranging accommodations.
 Students may also contact the coordinator of Services for Students with Disabilities in Madison at 608/262-2001 (voice) or 608/265-5766 (TDD/TTY) for information and assistance.
-Placement Testing You will be required to take English and mathematics placement tests prior to registering as a freshman.
-Students whose scores on the English or mathematics placement test fall below institutional cutoffs will be considered high risk students and required to participate in special programming.
+Placement Testing Students are required to take English and Mathematics Placement tests prior to registering as freshmen.
+Those students whose scores on the English or Mathematics Placement test fall below institutional cutoffs will be considered high risk students and required to participate in special programming.
 The American College Test (ACT) or Scholastic Aptitude Test (SAT) is required of all incoming University of Wisconsin freshmen.
 (ACT or SAT scores are not required for students over 21 years of age or special students.)
 The test will be used for academic advising, career planning, and placement test interpretation.